 Housing Authority of the City of Austin (HACA), Austin, Texas

-Recap played a major role in the initial strategic review of HACA’s public housing portfolio to determine whether converting to Project-Based Section 8 assistance (“PBRA”) under RAD was feasible given the time constraints of a Portfolio Award.
-In order to come up with a plan of action, Recap participated in a series of in-house meetings at HACA that included the PHA’s Executive Team, their legal team of Cotes Rose, and their LIHTC Consultant Audrey Martin.
-Recap reviewed the physical needs, the current ﬁnancial performance, and operating needs of each property as well as the potential to increase density on certain sites and the possibility of transferring assistance to other properties.
+Recap has been working with HACA since November of 2015 on a RAD Portfolio Conversion of all 1,928 public housing units encompassing 13 AMPs and 18 properties, including 22 scattered site homes.
+HACA received CHAPs for 8 properties early in 2015 prior to hiring Recap.
+Recap played a major role in the initial strategic review of HACA’s public housing portfolio to determine whether converting to Project-Based Section 8 assistance (PBRA) under RAD was feasible given the time constraints of a Portfolio Award at that time.
+Recap reviewed the physical needs, the current financial performance, and operating needs of each property as well as the potential to increase density on certain sites and the possibility of disposing of the scattered site through Section 18 or transferring assistance to other properties.

 The Housing Authority of the City of Bessemer, Bessemer, Alabama